haotian-liu/LLaVA/docs/LoRA.md

 # LLaVA (LoRA, Technical Preview)

 NOTE: This is a technical preview, and is not yet ready for production use.
+You need latest code base for LoRA support (instructions [here](https://github.com/haotian-liu/LLaVA#upgrade-to-latest-code-base))

 ## Demo (Web UI)